lukashetzer/lukashetzer.github.io/content/teaching/_index.md

           In recognition of my teaching, I was awarded the Faculty’s Junior Teaching Prize in 2026, endowed with €2,000, for my seminar *European Politics in Times of Crisis*.

           My student evaluations can be found <a href="/uploads/teaching-evaluations.pdf" style="color: var(--color-primary); text-decoration: underline;">here</a>.
-Evaluation reports are only available when a minimum number of students complete the evaluation, which is why reports are currently available for two of the four seminars I have taught so far.
+Evaluation reports are only available when a minimum number of students complete the evaluation, which is why reports are currently available for only two seminars.

       filters:
         folders: